netscaler/netscaler-observability-exporter/docs/deploy-coe-with-Kafka.md

   **Note**: In this example scenario, the YAML file is used to deploy Citrix ADC Observability Exporter in the Kubernetes *defauIt* namespace.
 If you want to deploy in a private Kubernetes namespace other than *default*, edit the YAML file to specify the namespace.

-The following is a sample application deployment procdure.
+The following is a sample application deployment procedure.

   **Note**: If you have a pre-deployed web application, skip the step 1 and 2.